 Sancho Panza had a scheme for deriving advantage from the government of an island.
 He would sell the people for slaves, and put the money in his pocket.
-"The Few," in some countries, find in colonies, a thing which is very dear to them; they find, the one part of them, the precious matter with which to influence; the other, the precious matter with which to be influenced;-the one, the precious matter with which to make political dependents; the other, the precious matter with which they are made political dependents;-the one, the precious matter by which they augment their power; the other, the precious matter by which they augment their riches.
-Both portions of the "ruling Few," therefore, find their account in the possession of colonies.
-There is not one of the colonies but what augments the number of places.
+"The Few," in some countries, find in colonies, a thing which is very dear to them; they find, the one part of them, the precious matter with which to influence; the other, the precious matter with which to be influenced;-the one, the precious matter with which to make political dependents; the other, the precious matter by which they augment their power; the other, the precious matter by which they augment their power; the other, the precious matter by which they augment their power; the other, the precious matter by which they augment their power; the other, the precious matter by which they augment their power; the other, the precious matter by which they augment their power; the other, the precious matter by which they augment their power; the other, the precious matter by which they augment their power; the other, the precious matter by which they augments the number of places.
 There are governorships and judgeships, and a long train of et ceteras; and above all, there is not one of them but what requires an additional number of troops, and an additional portion of navy.
 In every additional portion of army and navy, beside the glory of the thing, there are generalships, and colonelships, and captainships, and lieutenantships, and in the equipping and supplying of additional portions of army and navy, there are always gains, which may be thrown in the way of a friend.
 All this is enough to account for a very considerable quantity of affection maintained towards colonies.

 [Source: James Mill, "Colony", Supplement to the Encyclopedia Britannica (London: J. Innes, 1825).
-Conclusion.-Tendency of Colonial Possessions to produce or prolong bad Government.http://oll.libertyfund.org/title/1765/92897/2081471]
+Conclusion. - Tendency of Colonial Possessions to produce or prolong bad Government.<http://oll.libertyfund.org/title/1765/92897/2081471>]